 The original Mercedes-Benz G-Class stuck around for four decades and was given multiple updates over the years to keep it fresh.
 After redesigning it for the 2019 model year, it looks like the automaker will at least give the current version periodic updates in similar fashion to its predecessor.

-We've already spotted prototypes for an updated version of the standard G-Class, and now we have spy shots of prototypes for the updated G 63 from AMG.
-Prototypes for both are also featured in the video below.
-Both G-Class versions are expected to debut early next year as 2023 models.
+We've already spotted prototypes for an updated version of the regular G-Class, and now we have spy shots of prototypes for the updated G 63 from AMG.
+Both G-Class versions are expected to debut later this year or early next as 2024 models, though an arrival for the 2025 model year is also possible.

 Judging by the camouflage gear on the G 63 prototype, they vehicle will get a revised fascia with what appears to be active shutters introduced up front.
 While the general shape of the grille should remain unchanged, a revised pattern is expected.